mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 definitions, the RAINS (Another Internet Naming Service) Protocol Specification defines tag number 15309736 for a RAINS Message
 {{?I-D.trammell-rains-protocol}}.
+(The seemingly random tag number was chosen so that, when represented as an encoded CBOR tag argument, it contains the Unicode character <u format="lit-num">雨</u>
+in UTF-8, which represents rain in a number of languages.)

 # Datatypes